 What is a green gym?

 While a gym is different from a skincare brand or eco-friendly laundry detergent strips in that they don’t exactly offer a physical product that can be made sustainably, what they can do is equip and operate their facilities in an environmentally friendly manner.
-So, what is a green gym exactly?

 At first glance, green gyms may operate and appear roughly the same as a non-eco gym, but several factors make these workout spots greener than the rest.
 These gyms find ways to reduce energy consumption and water usage while focusing on products safe for both human and planet health.